Rexmiao/QA-documentation/README.md

 See [wiki](http://hawking.case.edu:18080/deeplearning/quick_annotator/blob/master/wiki.md)
 # Notes
 ---

-Information from Quick Annotator users appears below:
-1. QA current does not support WSI.
+1. QA currently does not support WSI.
 All the images tiles will be converted to png file when uploading to QA.

 # Citation
 ---